 The Saturday Market

-Surfing in Tofino
+Surfing Lessons Tofino

 With a consistent year round break, Tofino is very popular with surfers.
 Summer is the perfect time to learn, with warmer (but by no means warm) water and smaller waves.
-Local shops such as Pacific Surf Co. and Surf Sister offer private surf lessons for kids as young as six as well as family group lessons.
-Be aware that a wetsuit is essential in these rather frigid waters.
+Local shops such as Pacific Surf Co. and Surf Sister offer surf lessons for kids as young as six as well as family and group lessons.
+Be aware that a wetsuit is essential in these rather chilly waters.

-Tofino Whale Watching and Bear Safaris
+Tofino Whale Watching

 The Ucluelet Aquarium